Ugh, the dreaded loafer blisters!

 Most solutions to prevent heel slipping and heel blistering in loafers or Sperrys involve hacking the shoes with pads or insoles.

 Some people try using "moleskin" or band-aids or other artificial skin coverings that invariably come off with sweat.

-For our founder, none of these slip-on blister hacks ever worked, and he set out to solve the problem another way: with Skinnys bespoke orthotic-like shoe liners, specially padded in just the right places to cocoon narrow heels while maintaining an invisible ultra-low-cut contour.
+For our founder, none of these slip-on blister hacks ever worked, and he set out to solve the problem another way: with Skinnys orthotic-grade padded shoe liners, specially padded in just the right places to cocoon narrow heels while maintaining an invisible ultra-low-cut contour.

 He spent 16 months with footwear consultants and designers, producing a dozen prototypes to finally find a solution to prevent heel rubbing in slip-on shoes, and this is the result:

 - 3x-thick heel cups, extra-padded with terry cloth (thickness compared to other no-show socks)

-- GripWrap™, a custom-molded 2x-thick silicone gel grip that wraps all the way around the heel cup to ensure a snug fit even on the sides of the heel (compared to other brands that only use a thin layer directly behind the heel, with nothing on the sides)
+- GripWrap™, a custom-molded 2x-thick silicone gel grip that wraps all the way around the side walls of the heel counter to ensure a snug fit every time (compared to other brands that only use a thin layer of gel directly behind the heel, with nothing on the sides)